JOSHITHA6/JOSHITHA6/README.md

 <div align="left">

-- 🌱 **About Me**: I'm a 3rd -year CES-AIML undergraduate student at GVPCE(A), passionate about software development, AI/ML, and creating impactful real-time applications.
+- 🌱 **About Me**: I'm a 3rd -year CSE-AIML undergraduate student at GVPCE(A), passionate about software development, AI/ML, and creating impactful real-time applications.
 - 😄 **Fun Fact**: I turn coffee and code into innovation and creativity!
 - 🌟 **Hobbies**: I love content writing, poetry, public speaking, cooking the code, and participating in hackathons.